FourTwoOmega/mc-qa-aa/e2e/README.md

 ## Integration Test Scenarios

-The 3 test cases preceded by 2 closing pointy braces (>>) have been selected to be implemented.
+The 3 test cases preceded by an asterisk contained in square brackets ([*]) have been selected to be implemented.

 ### Passing Criteria